-In this article we outline how to perform SEO Competitor Analysis so you find out how to beat your competitor in getting your posts to appear higher in search results than your competitor.
+Understanding your competition in search results is extremely important.
+In this article we outline how to perform SEO Analysis of your competitors so you find out how to beat your competitor in search results.

 You’re not out to pick a fight with your competitor but you are out to beat them!

-1. Check the ranking of a site and sites that link to it
+1. Check the website ranking and sites that link to it

 One piece of information is the domain and page rank.
 This is a proprietary algorithm developed by Moz which ranks websites and pages on websites out of 100.
 The higher the score the more authority the website/page has.